 VALCHLOR® (mechlorethamine) gel is an alkylating drug indicated for the topical treatment of Stage IA and IB mycosis fungoides–type cutaneous T-cell lymphoma (MF-CTCL) in patients who have received prior skin-directed therapy

-Local skin reactions were the most common (≥5%) adverse reaction (AR) in the clinical study1
+Local skin reactions were the most common (≥5%) adverse reaction in the clinical study1

 ---|---|---|---|---|